JasonBenn/remembering-tree/README.md

   focus mode: set of IDs that are visible.

 IDEAS:
   Flashcards/categories maybe should be the same.
   Studying would bring in any card with a back.

+RESOURCES:
+  Pretty tree styles (from D3): http://bl.ocks.org/mbostock/4339184
+  An explanation of a pleasing tree-drawing algorithm: https://rachel53461.wordpress.com/2014/04/20/algorithm-for-drawing-trees/